 Eligibility Waiting Period means the length of time you must be a member in an Eligible Class before you can apply for insurance.
 The Eligibility Waiting Period is shown in the Benefit Highlights.
-Any period of time you were Actively at Work for the Employer as a full-time Employee will count towards completion of the Eligibility Waiting Period.

 Employee means a person who is employed by the Employer within the United States, who is a U.S. citizen or a U.S. resident, scheduled to work at least the minimum hours shown in the Benefit Highlights, and paid regular earnings, and has a legitimate federal tax identification number.
 Employee does not include a seasonal or temporary employee whose annual work schedule is less than 12 months during a calendar year.